arshadnit/TDSP1/README.md

 # TDSP1

 I scraped the data from GitHub's API using Python's requests library, targeting users in Singapore with over 100 followers, and collected their profile details along with their repository information.
+A personal access token was used to increase the request limit to 6000 per hour, allowing for extensive data collection without interruptions.
+Data was then stored in a CSV format, ensuring ease of access for further analysis.

-I found that hireable users tend to share their email addresses more often than non-hireable users, which highlights the importance of visibility when job-seeking.
+The analysis revealed key trends; hireable users were significantly more likely to make their email addresses public, perhaps because they believe that it can enhance a developer's discoverability by potential employers.
+Profiles that displayed a filled bio, contact information and frequent activity had higher follower counts indicating that an engaged profile benefits include high visibility and networking potential.
+Also, Singapore-based developers seem to prefer Python and JavaScript over C and C++, with my infernece being that they tend to focus on machine learning and web development and its automation perhaps.

-I recommend developers to ensure their profiles are complete, especially including email addresses, as it may enhance their networking opportunities and visibility to potential employers.
+Developers are recommended to optimize their GitHub profiles by including decent amount of information, maintaining regular activity and curating detailed bios that highlight relevant skills.
+They improve both visibility and engagement with potential employers.
+Future expansions of this project could include comparisons with other regions to better understand how language and tech trends vary geographically.